Last 7 years hottest ever recorded globally, say EU scientists | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-An EU climate agency has said 2021 was the hottest year ever recorded in Europe, and the fifth-warmest globally.
+An EU climate agency has said 2021 was the fifth-warmest year ever recorded globally.
 Greenhouse gas emissions have supercharged wildfires, heat waves and flooding, affecting every continent.

 The year 2021 was Europe's hottest yet and the fifth-hottest globally, extending the streak to seven in a row